 \subsection{Skipping Costs}

-We next address the question of how CCLs impact the prices that institutions pay for individual trades.
-As we discussed in Section~\ref{sec:cclsfx}, when an institution $\theta_i$ on Hotspot FX submits a buy (respectively, sell) market order, the order matches to the highest-priority sell (respectively, buy) limit order that is owned by an institution $\theta_j$ such that the bilateral CCL between $\theta_i$ and $\theta_j$ is not violated by the trade.
-Therefore, due to the impact of CCLs, the price at which a given market order matches is not necessarily the best price available to other institutions at that time.

-The Hotspot FX data enables us to calculate the difference between the price at which a buyer-initiated (respectively, seller-initiated) trade occurred and the lowest price among all sell (respectively, highest price among all buy) limit orders at the same instant.
-It thereby enables us to quantify precisely the additional cost borne by the institution that submitted the market order, as a result of CCLs preventing this institution from accessing better-priced liquidity.
+We first examine the question of how CCLs impact the prices of individual trades.
+As we discussed in Section~\ref{sec:ccls}, when an institution $\theta_i$ on Hotspot FX submits a buy (respectively, sell) market order, the order matches to the highest-priority sell (respectively, buy) limit order that is owned by an institution $\theta_j$ such that the bilateral CCL between $\theta_i$ and $\theta_j$ is not violated.
+Therefore, the price at which a given market order matches is not necessarily the best price that is available to other institutions at that time.
+The Hotspot FX data enables us to calculate the difference between the price at which each trade occurs and the lowest price among all sell limit orders (respectively, the highest price among all buy limit orders) at the same instant.
+It therefore enables us to quantify the additional cost (to the institution submitting the market order) as a result of CCLs preventing this institution from accessing a better-priced trading opportunity.
 We call this additional cost the ``skipping cost''.

 For a given currency pair on a given trading day, let $p_k$ denote the price of the $k^{\text{th}}$ trade and let $b_k$ and $a_k$ denote, respectively, the bid- and ask-price in the global LOB immediately before this trade occurs.
 The \emph{skipping cost} of a trade is

-In Equation (\ref{eq:rk}), the sign difference between buyer-initiated and seller-initiated trades reflects that every trade has a non-negative skipping cost.
-In the extreme case in which the CCLs are such that all institutions always have access to all trading opportunities, all trades occur at the best quotes at their time of execution, so $p_{k}=q_{k}$ for all $k$.
+The sign difference in Equation (\ref{eq:rk}) ensures that every trade has a non-negative skipping cost.
+In the extreme case in which all institutions always have access to all trading opportunities, all trades occur at the best quotes, so $r_k=0$ for all $k$.
 In this case, price formation is equivalent to that in a standard LOB.

 Because the prices of trades vary across currency pairs and across time, we also normalize each skipping cost by the mid-price $m_k=0.5(a_k+b_k)$ immediately before a trade occurs.
 Specifically, we calculate the \emph{normalized skipping cost}

 which we measure in basis points (where $1$ basis point equals $0.01\%$).
 We apply this scaling to make $\tilde{r}_k$ independent of the size of the underlying exchange rate; this allows easier comparisons across different currency pairs.